Azure-Samples/iot-edge-for-iiot/1-SimulatePurdueNetwork.md

     ssh-keygen -m PEM -t rsa -b 4096
     ```

-- Configure your simulation or keep the default one that deploys 3 IoT Edge devices in layers L5, L4 and L3:
+- Customize your simulation or keep the default settings that deploys 3 IoT Edge devices in layers L5, L4 and L3:

     ```bash
     code config.txt
     ```

-    Here are some notes if you want to change the default configuration:
+    Here are some notes to change the default configuration:

-    - The network structure cannot be changed
+    - The network layers are fixed
-    - Add IoT Edge devices in each layer by listing out additional IoT Edge device names separated by a space
+    - You can add as many IoT Edge devices as you want in each layer by listing out additional IoT Edge device names separated by a space
-    - Define their parents by appending their parent name under parenthesis
+    - Define the parents of each nested IoT Edge device by appending their parent name under parenthesis
-    - Follow the naming restrictions listed in the configuration file header
+    - Follow the naming restrictions listed in the configuration file
-    - Modify deployment files that go through each layers
+    - Optionally, modify deployment files that go through each layers

     We'll assume that you're using the default configuration in the rest of this sample.